© Christy MacBride Photography

 Civic Engagement & Outreach

-San Clemente/Dorothy Visser Senior Donation: Through the club’s grant application process, the San Clemente/Dorothy Visser Senior Center was awarded $1,000 in 2024.
+San Clemente/Dorothy Visser Senior Donation: Through the club’s grant application process, the San Clemente/Dorothy Visser Senior Center was awarded $1,500 in 2025.
 These funds will help support the senior center’s efforts to engage and assist the community’s senior population.
 (In addition to this donation, club members volunteer for the center’s Meals on Wheels program, detailed in the Health and Wellness section).

 Memorial Day Observance Wreath: SCWC again participated in the City of San Clemente’s Memorial Day Celebration by attending the event as well as creating and presenting a patriotic wreath on behalf of the club.
 Club members attended the ceremony and presented the wreath in San Clemente’s historic downtown in honor of our fallen military.

-Boys & Girls Club of the South Coast Area Donation: The SCWC donated $1,000 to the BGCSCA for its STEAM (Science, Technology, Engineering, Arts and Mathematics) projects, and for art supplies for the after-school art program.
+Boys & Girls Club of the South Coast Area Donation: The SCWC donated $2,000 to the BGCSCA for its STEAM (Science, Technology, Engineering, Arts and Mathematics) projects, and for art supplies for the after-school art program.

 Domestic & Sexual Violence Awareness and Prevention